 In all plastics, it's important to use very sharp tools and dial in your speeds carefully.
 Dull tools and slow cutting speeds can create friction which leads to melted blobs of plastic stuck on your engraving bit.

 There are three common categories of cutters used in CNC engraving machines, V-cutters, engraving cutters, and ballmills.
-Each has advantanges, from performance to materials to cost.
+Each has advantages, from performance to materials to cost.

 We make a series of V-bit for CNC Routers, including our Shapeoko.

-Engraving cutters are very similar to V-bits but they’re made of solid carbide and they’re much smaller.
+Engraving cutters are very similar to V-bits but they're made of solid carbide and they're much smaller.
 The cheapest engraving cutters are ground to a sharp tip and have a large flat ground onto them to create a cutting flute.
-This flat-ground flute is great for cost, but it’s not as great for performance.
+This flat-ground flute is great for creating a low-cost cutter, but it's not as great for performance.